Gibbs u-states for the foliated geodesic flow and transverse invariant measures: The foliated geodesic flow of foliations with negatively curved leaves

 \begin{proposition} The $DG_t$-invariant distributions $E^s,E^u,E^{cs},E^{cu}$ are uniformly H{\"o}lder continuous in the leaves of $\hcF$. \end{proposition}

 \paragraph{Stable and unstable manifolds.} In the following theorem we use the notations defined in the preceding paragraphs.

-\begin{theorem} Let $(M,\F)$ be a closed foliated manifold endowed with a negatively curved leafwise metric.
+\begin{theorem}[Stable manifold theorem] Let $(M,\F)$ be a closed foliated manifold endowed with a negatively curved leafwise metric.
 For any $v\in \hM$, there exists a pair of $C^{\infty}$ open discs embedded in the leaf of $v$ which contain $v$ and are denoted by $W_{loc}^s(v)$ and $W_{loc}^u(v)$ such that

 \begin{enumerate} \item $T_v W_{loc}^s(v)=E^s(v)$ and $T_v W_{loc}^u(v)=E^u(v)$; \item for any $t\geq 0$, $G_t(W^s_{loc}(v))\dans W^s_{loc}(G_t(v))$ and $G_{-t}(W^u_{loc}(v))\dans W^u_{loc}(G_{-t}(v))$; \item there exist immersed global manifolds that subfoliate $\hcF$ defined by